 Healthy gums are the foundation to a healthy smile

 Do you have red, swollen or bleeding gums? they could be sign of gum disease.
 A major cause of adult tooth loss is advanced gum disease (periodontitis).
-Gum disease has been linked with general health conditions such as diabetes, strokes, cardiovascular disease, poor pregnancy outcomes and even dementia.
+Gum disease treatment has been linked with general health conditions such as diabetes, strokes, cardiovascular disease, poor pregnancy outcomes and even dementia.
 But Fear not, you have come to the right place.
 As at Holistic Dental Melbourne CBD, prevention of dental disease is our focus.
 We have a robust active oral health maintenance protocol, which will help you to stay at the top of your oral health Care.
 Through ongoing education and professional care, we will work together to deliver you an effective home care routine, and with regular maintenance appointments, help keep your teeth and gums healthy and breath fresh.

 Are you at a risk of developing gum disease?